Local-area augmentation system: History

 GBAS monitors GNSS satellites and provides correction messages to users in the vicinity of the GBAS station.
 The monitoring enables the GBAS to detect anomalous GPS satellite behavior and alert users in a time frame appropriate for aviation uses.
 The GBAS provides corrections to the GPS signals with a resulting improvement in accuracy sufficient to support aircraft precision approach operations.
-For more information on how GBAS works, see GBAS-How It Works.
+For more information on how GBAS works, see GBAS-How It Works publication.

-Current GBAS standards only augment a single GNSS frequency and support landings to Category-1 minima.
+Current GBAS standards only augment a single GNSS frequency and support landings to Category-I minima.
 These GBAS systems are identified as GBAS Approach Service Type C (GAST-C).
 Draft requirements for a GAST-D system are under review by ICAO.
 A GAST-D system will support operations to Category-III minima.

-Many organizations are conducting research in multi-frequency GBAS.
-Other efforts are exploring the addition of Galileo corrections for GBAS.
+Many organizations are conducting research in multi-frequency GBAS (e.g. L1/L5).
+Other efforts are exploring the addition of differential corrections for additional GNSS satellite constellations (e.g. for Galileo) to GBAS.
+Such effort are conducted under the title 'dual frequency multi-constellation (DFMC) for GBAS', which is called GBAS Approach Service Type F (GAST-F).

-Honeywell has developed a Non-Federal CAT-1 GBAS which received system design approval from the Federal Aviation Administration (FAA) in September 2009 [1].
-The GBAS installation at Newark Liberty International Airport achieved Operational Approval on September 28, 2012.
+Honeywell has developed a non-federal CAT-1 GBAS which received system design approval from the Federal Aviation Administration (FAA) in September 2009 [1].
+The GBAS installation at Newark Liberty International Airport achieved operational approval on September 28, 2012.
 A second GBAS installed at Houston Intercontinental Airport received operational approval on April 23, 2013.
-Honeywell systems are also installed internationally, with an operational system in Bremen, Germany.
-Additional systems are installed or in the process of being installed.
+Honeywell systems are also installed internationally.
+Among these is an operational GBAS at Frankfurt Airport, Germany, which is certified for Category II operations., Additional systems are installed or in the process of being installed.
 Operational approval of several more systems is expected shortly.